Same-sex marriage in Virginia: Repeal of discriminatory statutes

 On January 24, 2023, the Virginia Senate passed a bill 25–12 affirming the right of same-sex couples to marry.
 The legislation would have added the following statement to state law, "A marriage between two parties shall be lawful regardless of the sex of such persons, provided that such marriage is not otherwise prohibited by the provisions of this title.
 Religious organizations and members of the clergy acting in their religious capacity shall have the right to refuse to perform any marriage."
 The bill failed to pass the House of Delegates.
-A similar bill was introduced in the 2024 legislative session by six Democratic lawmakers.
+A similar bill, HB 174, was introduced in the 2024 legislative session by six Democratic lawmakers.
 (Note: The lawmakers were senators Adam Ebbin, Jennifer Boysko, Jennifer Carroll Foy, Lamont Bagby, Danica Roem, and Saddam Azlan Salim.)
 The legislation was passed 22–18 in the Senate on February 13, and passed the House on February 21, 2024 by 58 votes to 42.
 Governor Glenn Youngkin signed it into law on March 8, 2024.
 The law states:

 No person authorized by §20-14 to issue a marriage license shall deny the issuance of such license to two parties contemplating a lawful marriage on the basis of the sex, gender, or race of such parties.
 Such lawful marriages shall be recognized in the Commonwealth regardless of the sex, gender, or race of the parties.
 Religious organizations and members of the clergy acting in their religious capacity shall have the right to refuse to perform any marriage.
 [Va.
 Code Ann. § 20-13.2.]